christroutner/ben-ai-v3/README.md

 The RAG database will be loaded with information about Bitcoin, JavaScript, and all the code bases I've created (like the [Cash Stack](https://cashstack.info)).
 People should be able to ask it for detailed answers and code examples about all that code.

 This repository is forked from [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider).
-It creates a REST API server that also functions as Telegram bot.
+It creates a REST API server that also functions as a Telegram bot.
 It also provides a central piece of software upon which the other features can be built.

 ## Installation